pawelgepner/Simple-exponential-functions/README.md

-# Simple-exponential-functions
+# SIMPLE EXPONENTIAL FUNCTIONS
-All code examples used in article:
+In this repository you can find all code examples used in article:

 **"Simple multiple precision algorithms for exponential functions"**

-Authors:
+By:
  - Leonid Moroz
  - Volodymyr Samotyy
  - Zbigniew Kokosiński